 \subsubsection{The Encoder Network}

-utilizes $1\times1$ convolution, skip connection \cite{he2016deep}, and depthwise separable convolutions \cite{chollet2017xception}, since we aim to a lightweight solution.
-The network has deep layers and preserves a small number of parameters while learning more high-level information.
+The encoder network utilizes $1\times1$ convolution, skip connection \cite{he2016deep}, and depthwise separable convolutions \cite{chollet2017xception}, since we aim to a lightweight solution.
+The network structure follows the design of ``MediaPipe Hands" \cite{zhang2020mediapipe}.
+The network preserves a small number of parameters while learning more high-level information.
 Three parts define its structure, namely the Low, the Middle, and the High (Fig.~\ref{fig:network} (a)).
-The network structure is the same as `MediaPipe Hands" \cite{zhang2020mediapipe}.
-More specifically, low-level features are extracted via the first part, which is composed of repeated residual blocks ($\times 4$) and downsampling operation.
+More specifically, low-level features are extracted via the first part, composed of repeated residual blocks ($\times 4$) and downsampling operation.
 In the Middle part, the utilization of parameters is improved through an encoder-decoder network and skip connection.
 In the encoder, a downsampling operation is utilized to reduce the resolution with residual blocks repeated four times, as illustrated in Fig.~\ref{fig:network} (b).
-Then in the decoder part, the resolution can be improved through the upsampling module which consists of residual blocks, a convolution, and a resize operation, as shown in Fig.~\ref{fig:network} (c).
-At last, in the High part, more high-level information is extracted while the resolution is reduced by the downsampling module, as shown in Fig.~\ref{fig:network} (b).
+Then in the decoder part, the resolution can be improved through the upsampling module, which consists of residual blocks, a convolution, and a resize operation, as shown in Fig.~\ref{fig:network} (c).
+At last, in the High part, more high-level information is extracted while the downsampling module reduces the resolution, as shown in Fig.~\ref{fig:network} (b).